The heart-breaking number of people who have died from coronavirus is a tragedy we all feel deeply.

 Experiencing a bereavement in isolation will be particularly tough.
 Attendance at funerals is currently restricted due to social distancing measures, but a minute’s silence or vigil could allow colleagues to come together to remember collectively.
 Union branches may also wish to send a card, flowers or other tokens to the family.

 On Tuesday 28th April, the trade union movement marks International Workers' Memorial Day (#IWMD20).
 This year, the number of people who have died in work will be far higher because of coronavirus.
-We will be marking a minute’s silence at 11am on the Tuesday 28th April to remember every worker who has died from the disease.
-Details of other actions and resources for the day can be found on the TUC's dedicated page.
+Details of actions and resources for the day can be found on the TUC's dedicated page.

 The TUC will fight to maintain the memory of every workers' life lost.
 We will fight for the justice of their colleagues, friends, and families.
 And we continue to fight for a future where no worker must risk their health or their life when going about their job.